GEOSMASH/wmata-code/Data/README.md

 ### Dataset Directory

-- The contents box data folder should be placed here.
+- The contents of the box data folder should be placed here.